bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 #### `access_key_id`

-\_[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource)\_Specifies the AWS access key ID for authentication to the bucket.By default, authentication is performed using the metadata service off the broker's host.
+\_[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource)\_Specifies the AWS access key ID for authentication to the bucket.By default, authentication is performed using the metadata service of the broker's host.
 If set, `secret_access_key` must also be provided.

 #### `secret_access_key`

-\_[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource)\_Specifies the AWS secret access key for authentication to the bucket.By default, authentication is performed using the metadata service off the broker's host.
+\_[`DataSource`](#buf.bufstream.config.v1alpha1.DataSource)\_Specifies the AWS secret access key for authentication to the bucket.By default, authentication is performed using the metadata service of the broker's host.
 If set, `access_key_id` must also be provided.

 #### `get_hedge_delay`